Global Leadership Academy England for Senior Youth: July 4-17, 2021

 Taking the time to explore what one has done and learned in the past week is an important aspect of critical thinking.
 Today’s activities don’t just focus on fun, such as visiting the nearby downtown of Bury St. Edmunds, shopping, and doing a scavenger hunt across the city.
 Youth will also learn how to go about the process self-reflection and improvement.
 Participants can do this many different ways and may choose to try art, music, dance, writing, discussion, or other means of reflection.

 Passions are as powerful as they are unique among all of us.
 Today is a chance for all participants to both explore as well as share their passions which make them so interesting.
 Whether it’s photography, sports, art, music, nature, animals, travel, or anything else, aligning your passions and values with your goals helps young leaders develop a clearer vision of their future purpose.
-With Service Challenge behind us and lessons learned, it’s turn to turn our attention towards the biggest project participants will take on at GLA: DREAM Service Project.
+With Service Challenge behind us and lessons learned, it’s turn to turn our attention towards the biggest project participants will take on during GLA: the DREAM Service Project.
 Participants will also be introduced to the tools that will help them succeed in their upcoming leadership projects, such as “SMART” goal-setting and program management tools.

 Participants spend the day testing out what they’ve learned so far while taking part in a service learning trip with a local organization.
 After returning to campus, there is time to continue working on the DREAM Service Project and then for some fun large group activities at night!